 The amendment is a transition option relating to comparative information about financial assets presented on initial application of IFRS 17.
 The amendment is aimed at helping entities to avoid temporary accounting mismatches between financial assets and insurance contract liabilities, and therefore improve the usefulness of comparative information for users of financial statements.
-The amendment has not yet been endorsed by the EU.

-Annual Improvements to IFRS Standards 2018-2020 (effective for annual periods beginning on or after 1 January 2022)
+IAS 1 'Presentation of Financial Statements' (Amendments) (effective for annual periods beginning on or after 1 January 2024)